 Write operations to the FIFO are allowed before and during the serial programming sequence.
 In this case, the programming of all offset bits does not have to occur at once.
-A select number of bits can be written to the SI input and then, by bringing \overline{LD} and \overline{SEN} HIGH, data can be written to FIFO memory via Dn by toggling \overline{WEN} .
-When \overline{WEN} is brought HIGH with \overline{LD} and \overline{SEN} restored to a LOW, the next offset bit in sequence is written to the registers via SI.
-If an interruption of serial programming is desired, it is sufficient either to set \overline{LD} LOW and deactivate \overline{SEN} or to set \overline{SEN} LOW and deactivate \overline{LD} .
-Once \overline{LD} and \overline{SEN} are both restored to a LOW level, serial offset programming continues.
+A select number of bits can be written to the SI input and then, by bringing LD and SEN HIGH, data can be written to FIFO memory via Dn by toggling WEN.
+When WEN is brought HIGH with LD and SEN restored to a LOW, the next offset bit in sequence is written to the registers via SI.
+If an interruption of serial programming is desired, it is sufficient either to set LD LOW and deactivate SEN or to set SEN LOW and deactivate LD.
+Once LD and SEN are both restored to a LOW level, serial offset programming continues.

 From the time serial programming has begun, neither programmable flag will be valid until the full set of bits required to fill all the offset registers has been written.
-Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tSKEW2.
+Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tskew2.

-It is not possible to read the flag offset values in a serial mode.
+It is only possible to read the flag offset values via the parallel output port Qn.